 Moving around is a reality for most members of the military; relocating is necessary for basic training and assignments in different cities or countries.
 For many moves — and particularly for deployments — notice is quite short, requiring quick thinking and rapid planning to make sure everything goes off without a hitch.

-For employers with multiple offices or who have rapid expansion in mind, military members with plenty of experience in relocating can be an excellent resource for future planning.
+For employers with multiple offices or who have a rapid expansion in mind, military members with plenty of experience in relocating can be an excellent resource for future planning.
 While civilians are often resistant to relocation, veterans are more likely to see it as a necessity and opportunity and are far less likely to resist.
 This makes hiring ex-military professionals a secret weapon of sorts, a resource that can help you further growth goals locally, nationally, and, as many military members spend time overseas, internationally.

 4. Performance Under Pressure